MUTUAL FUNDS, INDEX FUNDS, OR ETFs: WHICH IS BETTER?

 Where an index fund truly differentiate itself from a mutual fund is with its cost structure.
 Unlike a mutual fund, index funds do not charge commissions, which is a big cost savings alone.
 However, the primary advantage is that index funds generally have significantly lower operating expense ratios.
 This is due to the passive nature of tracking an index, which requires much less overhead to run the fund and experiences a much lower frequency of internal trades.

-For the sake of comparing, according to the Investment Company Institute, the average equity mutual fund charges 0.63% versus 0.09% for an equity index fund.
+To give you some perspective, according to the Investment Company Institute, the average equity mutual fund charges 0.63% versus 0.09% for an equity index fund.
 To long-term investors, even an extra 0.54% will add up to a meaningful amount over a period of 20 years.
-Compound interest, or the errossion of it, only magnifies this cost differential.
+Compound interest, or the erossion of it, only magnifies this cost differential.
 On the other hand, index fund expense ratios are typically higher when compared to Exchange Traded Funds (ETFs), which are discussed next.

 EXCHANGE TRADED FUNDS (ETF)

 Exchange Traded Funds (ETFs), offer both active and passive investing elements.
 Like a mutual fund an ETF is a diversified basket of securities.
 However, they trade in the form of shares on the major market exchanges in real time like a stock, which makes them more nimble than a mutual fund.
 Meaning, ETFs are a great vehicle for active traders.
 Furthermore, ETFs offer more efficient exposure to alternative investments like REITs, options, commodities, and convertible securities.